Microsoft Defender for Office 365 in Microsoft Defender XDR

 |Attack Simulation training||Use Attack Simulation training to run realistic attack scenarios in your organization.
 These simulated attacks can help train your workforce before a real attack impacts your organization.
 Attack simulation training includes, more options, enhanced reports, and improved training flows help make your attack simulation and training scenarios easier to deliver and manage.|

 Also, check the Related Information section at the bottom of this article.

 The Microsoft Defender portal combines security features in https://securitycenter.windows.com, and https://protection.office.com.
 However, what you see will depend on your subscription.
 If you only have Microsoft Defender for Office 365 Plan 1 or 2, as standalone subscriptions, for example, you won't see capabilities around Security for Endpoints and Defender for Office Plan 1 customers won't see items such as Threat Analytics.

 All Exchange Online Protection (EOP) functions will be included in Microsoft Defender XDR, as EOP is a core element of Defender for Office 365.

 The Home page of the portal surfaces important summary information about the security status of your Microsoft 365 environment.

 Using the Guided tour you can take a quick tour of Endpoint or Email & collaboration pages.
 Note that what you see here will depend on if you have license for Defender for Office 365 and/or Defender for Endpoint.

 Also included is a link to the Security & Compliance Center for comparison.
 The last link is to the What's New page that describes recent updates.

-- Redirecting Security & Compliance Center to Microsoft 365 Defender
+- Redirecting Security & Compliance Center to Microsoft Defender XDR

 - The Action center